Chip Gaines Brightens Instagram With New Photo Of Toddler Son Crew And His Four-Legged Friend

 Chip Gaines shared a new photo of his toddler son Crew and his four-legged friend to Instagram, brightening Instagram with the sweet image.
 The home improvement specialist posted the pic to show the bond his children have with all their farm animals at the home he, wife Joanna, and their family share in Waco, Texas.

 Two-year-old Crew is seen with one of the family’s horses.
-The majestic animal is seen putting his head down towards the toddler for him to pet his muzzle.
-Crew appears to instinctively know how to handle the animal and the horse appears pleased to be on the receiving end of Crew’s affection.
+The majestic animal is putting his head down toward the toddler for him to pet his muzzle.
+Crew appears to instinctively know how to handle the animal, and the horse appears pleased to be on the receiving end of Crew’s affection.

 The little boy is a stunning mix of the facial characteristics of both his lovely mother, Joanna, and his handsome father Chip.
-Crew’s blond hair is tousled and he is wearing a yellow raincoat.
-That is paired with a striped shirt and gray track pants with a white stripe on their side.
+Crew’s blond hair is tousled, and he is wearing a yellow raincoat.
+That is paired with a striped shirt and gray track pants with a white stripe on the side.
 Crew is also wearing protective footwear, yellow rain boots, to keep his feet from getting muddy in the pens.

 Fans of the family loved the photo of the youngest member of the Gaines clan and how he appears to have already seamlessly understood the family’s love for animals and the outdoors.
 Many followers commented on how much Crew resembles his father, while other fans believe he looks more like Drake when he was a toddler.